emertechie/docs-demo/docs/k8s_microservice_guide.md

 ## Step 3 - Create the service

 Copy the following service definition to a `service.yaml` file.

-It exposes TCP port 80 and maps that to port 8080, used by the API.
+The service exposes TCP port `80` and maps that to port `8080`, used by the API.

 ```
 apiVersion: v1